 Manage Your Time Better

 I was running a training programme the other day for a bunch of managers.
-The group was made up of people who were new to managing other people, experienced managers who had never been on formal training and people who were likely to become people managers in the not too distant future.
+The group was made up of people who were new to managing other people.
+Experienced managers who had never been on formal training and people who were likely to become people managers in the not too distant future.
+An overwhelmingly common topic that came up was “how to manage your time better”.

 One of the concepts I shared with them seemed to resonate so strongly that it made me think, I don’t give it enough credit.
 You see, it is both timely and as practically useful today as it was when I first started using it many years back.
 It’s such a simple little concept that I now think it is one of the most crucial things to learn in managing others or tasks in projects.